 This first step generates all of the certificates and keys for all our various network entities, the genesis block used to bootstrap the ordering service, and a collection of configuration transactions required to configure a Channel.

 Bring Up the Network

-Next, you can bring the network up with the following command:
+Next, you can bring the network up with the following command.
+Once again, you will be prompted as to whether you wish to continue or abort.
+Respond with a y:

 '''

-./byfn.sh -m up
+Channel name: mychannel Creating channel...

 '''